The Product Development Process – Step 1 – Overview

 The Product Development Process

-This simple flow chart leaves out many details, so we’ll fill them in reading page by page.
-For now, just know that it’s not as simple as the diagram appears, and it’s not as overwhelming as some people make it sound.
+This simple flow chart leaves out many details, so we will fill them in page by page.
+For now, just know that it is not as simple as the diagram shows, AND it is not as overwhelming as some people make it sound.

 Start at the Beginning:

-This article with it’s many pages is written as a perspective — not specifically as a step by step guide — but a way of showing the direction.
+This article with has many pages, written as a perspective - not specifically as a Step by Step guide - but as a way of showing the direction.
 It is generic enough to cover a wide range of new ideas and products, yet hopefully specific enough to guide each individual in setting their unique course.
-To facilitate the discussion we use the following illustrative example of the Product Development Process in action.
-We’ll follow this example through these article pages.

 The Problem — (An Illustrative Example):